Platypus survey methods (pros and cons)

 • Doesn’t entail significant risk or disturbance to platypus or other wildlife (especially if carried out in daylight hours).

-• Most effectively applied in relatively substantial water bodies (ponds, lakes, rivers and large streams) that are particularly likely to be important platypus habitats.
+• Most effective in relatively substantial water bodies (ponds, lakes, rivers and large streams) that are also particularly likely to be important platypus habitats.

 Limitations: